efchatnet/efsec/README.md

 ---

-Disclaimer: EfSec is experimental software under active development.
+Disclaimer: efsec is experimental software under active development.
 Do not deploy it in production or rely on it for protecting confidential data without an independent security audit.